bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[ChildContentParamsTest.razor](../../../samples/tests/razor/ChildContentParams4Test.razor)]

-The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(RenderFragment)> method.
+The example passes a inline Razor template to the <xref:Bunit.TestContext.Render(Microsoft.AspNetCore.Components.RenderFragment)> method.
 The child content, some Razor markup, and parameters to the child component, is just passed like normal in Razor code.

 ***

 ### RenderFragment parameters

 A `RenderFragment` parameter is very similar to the special `ChildContent` parameter described in the previous section, since a `ChildContent` parameter _is_ of type `RenderFragment`.
 The only difference is the name, which must be anything other than `ChildContent`.

 In Blazor, a `RenderFragment` parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.